A Joint Optimization of Buffer and Splitter Insertion for Phase-Skipping Adiabatic Quantum-Flux-Parametron Circuits: Background

 \subsection{Phase-Skipping Clock Schemes}

-N-Phase clocking has been proposed where a higher number of clock phases is used, with the frequency remaining consistent with 3\&4-phase clocking schemes but with smaller phase shifts to accommodate the increased number of phases.
-As a result, each active clock phase has sufficient overlap with multiple clock phases.
-For N-Phase clocking a driving gate may directly connect to gates with $\frac{N}{4}$ subsequent phases and maintain the same timing constraints as a 4-phase circuit\cite{Nphase}.
-This implies that for 8-phase clocking, 1 phase may be skipped.
-In addition to allowing phase skipping, N-Phase clocking increases the overlap between adjacent clock phases which improves timing margins, and reduces total latency by propagating through more stages of logic per clock cycle.

-Delay-line clocking \cite{delayln1} uses tuned clock delay lines to shift the clock phase seen by each row of logic, such that overlap appropriate for data synchronization is maintained.
-Because the latency, or clock skew, between adjacent phases is often much shorter than the phase shift in 4-phase clocking, data can be transmitted across excitation phases \cite{delayln2}.
-Decreasing the operating frequency enables larger clock skews to overlap and thus allows for a greater number of phase skips.
-Using this method up to a phase-skip of 4 in a buffer chain was demonstrated at 3.5 GHz in \cite{delayln2}, while for 1 or 2 phase-skipping a frequency of 5.5 GHz was able to be achieved.
+Interestingly, due to the high inherent switching speed of AQFP, the circuits can easily meet the setup constraint with achievable 4-phase clock frequencies.
+Thus motivated, n-phase clocking \cite{Nphase} and delay-line clocking \cite{delayln1} have been proposed both yielding smaller phase shifts where each active clock phase now has overlap with multiple clock phases.
+As a result, both of these methods allow connections between gates driven by non-adjacent phases, referred to as phase skipping.

+N-phase clocking is illustrated in Fig. \ref{layout}(b) where the shaded region indicates significant overlap between $\phi_0$ and $\phi_2$ allowing direct connection without buffer insertion at $\phi_1$.
+With n-phase clocking a driving gate may directly connect to gates with $\lfloor\frac{N}{4}\rfloor$ subsequent phases \cite{Nphase}.
+For example, calculations show that up to 20 phases may be implemented at a 5 GHz frequency \cite{Nphase}, enabling $\lfloor\frac{20}{4}\rfloor - 1 = 4$ phases to be skipped at each connection.
+In addition to phase skipping, n-phase clocking leads to lower latency.
+For example, 20-phases reduces the latency of a 4-phase design by $5x$ by enabling data to transition through up to 20 logic gates instead of four in the same clock period.

+N-phase clocking can be implemented using externally generated phases or generated internally through delay-line clocking \cite{delayln1}.
+Using delay-line clocking a phase skipping of four phases has been demonstrated \cite{delayln2}.
 The EDP of an AQFP gate with delay-line clocking was shown to be 2.8 x $10^{-32}$J$\cdot$ s, compared to 1.4 x $10^{-31}$J$\cdot$ s for 4-phase clocking, and 6.8 x $10^{-29}$J$\cdot$ s for RSFQ \cite{delayln2}.

-Both of these works enable buffer chain reduction of existing circuits, where the existing phase assignments can be utilized to remove buffers that are within the permitted phase-skipping range.
-However, this only reduces some of the existing buffers and the given gate level assignments are set without exploiting phase-skipping.
-Our work leverages these phase-skipping schemes to maximally reduce the total buffer and splitter cost of a circuit, achieving 6.7\%, 15.6\%, and 22.9\% savings over buffer chain reduction for circuits with 1,2, and 3 phase skips respectively.
+Both implementations of n-phase clocking enable reduction of existing netlists through removal of buffers that are within the permitted phase-skipping range \cite{Nphase}.
+However, such buffer chain reduction only operates on existing netlists where splitter tree structures and phase assignments are not optimized to exploit phase-skipping.
+Our work constructs optimized netlists for phase-skipping schemes to maximally reduce the total buffer and splitter cost of a circuit.